VPNs might sound complicated - and they are - but setting one up and using it on your Mac is very easy.

 You can type in your Mac administrator password and click Always Allow, which means NordVPN will remember the login password within your keychain for future use, and won't ask you for it again unless you change the password.

-You are now set up!
-You can search for new servers using the search button in the top right corner, access settings from the top left corner including the Kill Switch and the ability to have your VPN connect to a server of your choice from the moment you launch the application.
+You can now pick a a server using the search bar in the top left corner, access settings from the top menu, including the Kill Switch and having the VPN connect to a server of your choice from the moment you launch the application.

 You'll be able to access the VPN settings and server lists any time by launching the app itself or using the icon in the navigation bar at the top of your computer where you'd usually find the date and time.